rgcgithub/regenie/docs/docs/recommendations.md

 the traits for testing in step 2 or select a subset of the traits to perform association testing.

-Step 2 of **regenie** has been optimized to run multi-threaded for BGEN files that are in v1.2+ format with 8-bit encoding (which is the format of the UKBB imputed data) and PLINK bed/bim/fam files.
+Step 2 of **regenie** has been optimized to run multi-threaded for BGEN files that are in v1.2+ format with 8-bit encoding (which is the format of the UKBB imputed data), PLINK bed/bim/fam files, and PLINK2 pgen/pvar/psam files.
 We recommend that you use files in one of these formats.
 Also, step 2 can be run in parallel across chromosomes so if you have access to multiple machines, we recommend to split the runs over chromosomes (using 8+ threads).

 #### Sample mismatch